 Aquablation, which is indicated for prostates of any size and shape, combines a cystoscope with ultrasound imaging.
 This allows the surgeon to see the entire prostate in real time, enhancing the precision of the procedure.

 Patients undergo an initial evaluation to assess the size and shape of the prostate as well as urine flow, explains Dr. Bentley.
-The surgery itself typically takes less than one hour and requires an overnight hospital stay; however, some patients may be able to go home same day.

 “The procedure is either done under general or spinal anesthetic,” says Dr. Bentley.
 “Unlike any other BPH-related surgery, aquablation is an image-guided procedure allowing for increased precision and ensuring all of the important structures, such as the sphincter muscle, bladder, and ejaculatory ducts, are identified and maintained.